 Stealth Marketing: The Risk

 Before you dive into stealth marketing stuff, you should know the fact that it’s really not totally risk-free.
 Sometimes it’s possible that backlash arises, instead of the expected amount of positive customer attention or awareness regarding the product.

-Creating a Stealth Marketing Strategy
+Creating a Stealth Marketing Strategy and Techniques

 Now that you have a basic idea about stealth marketing, it’s time to start crafting your own stealth marketing campaigns.
 However, there are some very common steps that you might want to follow before initiating the campaign.

 First of all, just like the other types of marketing strategies, you must have a clear view and idea about your customer, who they are, in which platform they are most active, which mode of communication they are most familiar etc.

-Once you are done with the collection of the data, now you have got to start thinking about what type of content you are going to provide to your customer or what type of product placement scenario you are going to design so that you customer can get to know about your product.
+Once you are done with the collection of the data, now you have got to start thinking about what type of content you are going to provide to your customer or what type of product placement scenario you are going to design so that your customer can get to know about your product.

 Advantages of Stealth Marketing